Hexaville/HexavilleAuth/README.md

 ## Usage

-Here is an example code for facebook oauth authentication with [HexavilleFramework](https://github.com/noppoMan/HexavilleFramework)
+Here is an example code for facebook oauth authorization with [HexavilleFramework](https://github.com/noppoMan/HexavilleFramework)

 ```swift
 import Foundation